Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Joint types

-Robot kinematics supports different joint types, configured by B"axisTypes=...".
+Robot kinematics supports different joint types, configured by P"axisTypes=...".

 There are 6 common types, currently supported are:
 * R revolute, also called rotational and hinge joints.
 It changes position and orientation.